sakthivel005/DBMS/EX.NO.2_DDL COMMANDS.md

 # EXP NO 2: DATA DEFINITION LANGUGE COMMANDS
-### DATE : 16/08/23

-## AIM:
+### DATE: 20/03/2024

-To create a student database and execute DDL queries using SQL.
+## AIM: To create a student database and execute DDL queries using SQL.

 ## THEORY

 ### DDL (Data Definition Language)

 * DDL or Data Definition Language actually consists of the SQL commands that can be used to define the database schema.